Converting a PyTorch Model¶

-PyTorch* framework is supported through export to ONNX* format.
-A summary of the steps for optimizing and deploying a model that was trained with the PyTorch* framework:
+The PyTorch framework is supported through export to the ONNX format.
+In order to optimize and deploy a model that was trained with it:

 Exporting a PyTorch Model to ONNX Format¶

-PyTorch models are defined in a Python* code, to export such models use torch.onnx.export() method.
-Usually code to evaluate or test the model is provided with the model code and can be used to initialize and export model.
-Only the basics will be covered here, the step to export to ONNX* is crucial but it is covered by PyTorch framework, therefore, It will not be covered here in detail.
-For more information, please refer to Exporting PyTorch models to ONNX format.
+PyTorch models are defined in Python.
+To export them, use the torch.onnx.export() method.
+The code to evaluate or test the model is usually provided with its code and can be used for its initialization and export.
+The export to ONNX is crucial for this process, but it is covered by PyTorch framework, therefore, It will not be covered here in detail.
+For more information, refer to the Exporting PyTorch models to ONNX format guide.

 To export a PyTorch model, you need to obtain the model as an instance of